oracle-samples/weblogic-examples/tutorials/deploy/deploy-petclinic-container-14.1.2/README.md

 Make sure you have a WebLogic Server 14.1.2 container running.
 You can use Docker or Podman to run the container.

+> [!NOTE]
+> This image is the base image running with JDK 21 on Oracle Linux 9.
+You can use any variant of the image that suits your environment or tests.

 <details open>

 <summary>Using Docker</summary>